NC 10% Campaign Resources for Local Food Coordinators

 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.

-The Campaign was started in July 2010 with the aim of creating demand for local foods, giving an attainable goal of 10% locally-grown/raised/caught, & stimulating economic opportunities for NC farmers & fisheries through the following approaches:
+The Campaign was started in July 2010 with the aim of creating demand for local foods, giving an attainable goal of 10% locally-grown/raised/caught, & stimulating economic opportunities for NC farmers & fisheries through interactive local foods maps, grower-buyer connections events, and tracking local food spending by campaign members.
+Today, the NC 10% Campaign focuses on:

 On This Page